hauke96/simple-task-manager/doc/operation/automatic-backups.md

-This file describes the automatic creation of database backups.
+This file describes how the automatic creation of database backups works.

 # Setup

-See the main [server.md](server.md) file (section about automatic backup) on how to set up automatic backups.
+How to set up automatic backups?
+See the main [server.md](server.md) file (section about automatic backup) for that.

 # How it works